 I registered this website in March 2018 but I was fairly lazy with it until October when it became clear that my Insta account was losing momentum.
 At this point, I decided to transfer more energy into posting more content and my traffic has almost tripled since then.
 What I like about blogging is the flexibility.
 You can do so much more – add widgets, multiple images, categories.
 And Instagrammers are already equipped for the swap to blogging because they can take great photos and write effectively.
 Podcasts are another option for content creators – not one I know a lot about at the moment but you can easily find information online.

 Blogging isn’t for everyone, but I’ve found that having a website has given me another outlet to share bookish stuff and widen my community.
 Refreshingly, a blog also isn’t reliant on one source of traffic.
 There’s another world out there beyond the confines of Instagram and sometimes changing patterns can push you into new exciting territories.
+You can read more about my first year of book blogging here.

 Social Media Exploration